GirishaDevara/notes-2020/model creation, migrations, ORM, Model Queries.md

 ```
 ###  ORM(Object Relational Mapper)

-**Database Connectivity was previously used to connect a database to a Java application.
+Database Connectivity was previously used to connect a database to a Java application.
 But it gave rise to a lot of problems and required many lines of coding to make the connectivity which was time-consuming and used to take up memory space and slow down processing time quite a lot.
 This crisis gave rise to ORM or Object Relational Mapping.
-ORM helped developers immensely by connecting object-oriented applications with databases through a fast and easy implementation.**
+ORM helped developers immensely by connecting object-oriented applications with databases through a fast and easy implementation.

+***One of the most powerful features of Django is its Object-Relational Mapper (ORM), which enables you to interact with your database, like you would with SQL.***

 Object Relational Mapper presents a method of associating user-defined Python classes with database tables, and instances of those classes (objects) with rows in their corresponding tables.